-Every year, some Northern Travellers (Snowbirds) while heading south, are involved in relatively minor accidents.
+Each year, many northern Travellers (Snowbirds) are involved in car accidents while travelling south.
 Unfortunately, some can be quite serious, with catastrophic consequences.

 - Your first priority is always the health of you and your family -Seek out medical attention.